NIPOSoftwareBV/Nfield.Quota/README.md

 ## Versioning
 There is a file `version.txt` in the root of the repository containing the `major.minor` version.
 The build server will append an incrementing third digit.
-The number in this file should be increased in a sensible way every time the SDK is changed, using [semantic versioning](https://semver.org/).
+The number in this file should be increased in a sensible way every time the package is changed, using [semantic versioning](https://semver.org/).

 The suffixes that will be appended to the nuget package versions will be the following: